choldgraf/choldgraf.github.io/_posts/2018-06-04-makeitpop.md

 Surprisingly (ok, maybe not so surprisingly) I got a lot of pushback from people.
 Folks would say _"But I like **jet**, it really highlights my data, it makes the images 'pop' more effectively than viridis!"_.

-Unfortuantely it turns out that when a colormap "makes your data pop", it really just means "[warps your perception of the visualized data so that you see non-linearities when there are none](https://bids.github.io/colormap/)".
+Unfortunately it turns out that when a colormap "makes your data pop", it really just means "[warps your perception of the visualized data so that you see non-linearities when there are none](https://bids.github.io/colormap/)".
 AKA, a colormap like Jet actually _mis-represents_ the data.

 But what does this really mean?
 It's difficult to talk and think about coor - especially when it comes to relating color with objective relationships between data.
 Rather than talking about colormaps in the abstract, what if we could *visualize* the warping that is performed by colormaps like Jet?

 In this post I'll show that this is possible!
 Introducing **`makeitpop`**.

 ## What does _makeitpop_ do?